sbjorkholt/sbjorkholt.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD Candidate at the University of Oslo.
-My research area includes international private governance, specifically with a view on international standards.
-I also work actively with data science methods such as web scraping and language modelling.
+I am a PhD Candidate at the University of Oslo, specializing in international private governance with a focus on international standards.
+My research employs advanced data science techniques, including network analysis, web scraping, and language modeling.

+I am passionate about teaching quantitative methods to social scientists, and I enjoy working with both students and public sector employees.